ably77/gloo-mesh-argocd-blog/README.md

 EOF
 ```

-You can check to see that the gloo-mesh control plane is deployed:
+You can check to see that the gloo mesh management plane is deployed:
 ```
 % kubectl get pods -n gloo-mesh --context mgmt
 NAME                                     READY   STATUS    RESTARTS   AGE